Heckscher–Ohlin model: Predictive power

-The original Heckscher–Ohlin model and extended model such as the Vanek model performs poorly, as it is shown in the section "Econometric testing of H–O model theorems".
+The original Heckscher–Ohlin model and extended model such as the Vanek model performs poorly, as shown in the section "Econometric testing of H–O model theorems".
 Daniel Trefler and Susan Chun Zhu summarizes their paper that "It is hard to believe that factor endowments theory [editor's note: in other words, Heckscher–Ohlin–Vanek Model] could offer an adequate explanation of international trade patterns".

 A common understanding exists that in the national level HOV model fits well.
 In fact, Davis and others found that HOV model fitted extremely well with the regional data of Japan.
 Even when the HOV formula fits well, it does not mean that Heckscher–Ohlin theory is valid.
 Indeed, Heckscher–Ohlin theory claims that the state of factor endowments of each country (or each region) determines the production of each country (respectively of each region) but Bernstein and Weinstein found that the factor endowments have little predictive power.
 The factor-endowments-driven model (FED model) has errors much greater than the HOV model.

 Unemployment is the vital question in any trade conflict.
 Heckscher–Ohlin theory excludes unemployment by the very formulation of the model, in which all factors (including labour) are employed in the production.